davebenson/doom4-walkthrough/README.md

 Drop down to the area with the Security Switches.

 ## Mission 12: First Switch Fight
+...

 ## Mission 12: Security Shutdown Fight
+Flipping the second switch does not cause any new demons to spawn.

+But, disabling security does cause 2 Cacodaemons and a Cyber-Mancubus to spawn.
+This fight can be won in a single BFG shot if you venture forward about 5 seconds after disabling the security system.

+...

 ## Mission 12: Cooling Access Fight
 Note: you can use the Berserk from the earlier fight.